$L_{\infty}$ liftings of semiregularity maps via Chern-Simons classes: Convolution algebras and liftings of

-sends the MC element $x\in B^1$ to the residue modulo $\tr\big(I^{(k+1)}A\big)$ of the Chern-Simons class $\operatorname{ch}_{k+1}^1\big(s(x)\big)\in A/[A,A]$. \end{remark} For general $s$ an explicit combinatorial description of the higher Taylor coefficients $\sigma^k_{i}$, although possible, is quite complicated.
+sends the Maurer--Cartan element $x\in B^1$ to the residue modulo $\tr\big(I^{(k+1)}A\big)$ of the Chern--Simons class $\cs_{2k+1}\big(s(x)\big)\in A/[A,A]$. \end{remark} For general $s$ an explicit combinatorial description of the higher Taylor coefficients $\sigma^k_{i}$, although possible, is quite complicated.
 In the next section we study these components under the additional assumption that $s\colon B\to A$ is a morphism of graded Lie algebras, or equivalently, by Lemma~\ref{lem.delta-W(x)}, that $\delta(s)+s\star s\in \mathbf{C}(B,I)_1$.
-This is often satisfied in concrete examples (for instance, in the geometric example that we shall consider in the following section \ref{sec.connection}).
+This is often satisfied in concrete examples (for instance, in the geometric example that we shall consider in the following Section~\ref{sec.connection}).